samthomson/picili/README.md

 - configure swap memory if the vps has low ram: https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04

+- on the server go to `/var/www/picili/auto-scaler` and run `npm start` to initiate the auto scaler which runs the auto processers.
+You can also run `nohup npm start` to keep the process running.

 - create dropbox app
 - secure elastic
 - create aws s3 bucket